Our online tools make booking, managing your schedule and paying for lessons easy and hassle-free.

 I have been teaching acting for twelve years.
 My goal is for you to create honest work.
 I will gear you to the choices that are right for the piece.
 I am very honest in my approach but I work in a positive manner.
 I will always tell you what is working and what still needs to be worked upon.
 As a teacher, I may ask you to reflect on your own life experiences, imagine scenarios, or improvise.
 I use the Stanislavsky method of acting which asks 'What does your character want?'

-Over 20 years experience writing, directing, and producing for film and theater.
-Believing that every person has their unique gift and my mission is to inspire to develop their own gift through the performing arts.
+Over 20 years experience acting, writing, directing, and producing films and theatrical stage plays.
+My mission is to inspire and develop your unique gift.
 Fun, interactive, and applicable teaching techniques that will motivate the best you!

 "Steven is very professional and extremely helpful.
 He always has a smile on and is serious about helping you phrase the music.
 I would highly recommend him to anyone."